 The first step is writing down individual workflows for each department.
 For example, you can outline your standard sales funnel from lead collection to closing a deal.
 Once you do that, you can pinpoint specific tasks that can benefit from automation.
 For example, perhaps you can automate the organisation of your subscriber lists.
 Rather than having a person sift through your lists manually, a program can filter subscribers according to various triggers (i.e., clicking an email link).
 Usually, automation works best for simple and repetitive tasks.

 Running a business means using a wide array of programs to achieve various goals.
 For example, perhaps you have one system to handle emails and another to process transactions.
-Maybe your sales team uses one app while your operations team uses another.
+Maybe your sales operation director or sales team uses one app while your operations team uses another.
 As you pinpoint elements that can be automated, you have to figure out how different programs can work together.
 Fortunately, integration tools like Zapier can help facilitate this transition.

 Ease of Use